Epidiah/star-something-probably/notes.md

 The tokens are a special sort of benefit.
 Still a little fuzzy on them.
 But here's the current take.
 You can only ever have one of each type.
 You spend them:
 * Spend 1 at any time to gain important information.
 	* Each token type should have its own set of questions you can ask.
+	* You can ask one question from this list when you spend the token, or 2 if you're currently discussing the topic with NPCs.
 * Spend 1 when the GM surprises you to ensure that your character is not surprised.
 	* This will let you avoid arbitrary harm.
 Like, if the GM says, "The room is booby-trapped!
 The floor disentigrates beneath you and you all fall into a laser pit.
 Everyone advance your Destiny track by one."
 You can spend any 1 token to say, "Nope, not me, and here's why," followed by an explanation of why that specific token saved you.
 * Spend 2 when the GM surprises you to ensure that your character and their allies in the scene are not surprised.